baobabyoo/baobabyoo.github.io/pages/students_topics/software_tips_Linux.md

 {: .fs-2 }

 We can check active internet connection with the command `> sudo netstat -lntp` {: .fs-2 }

+We can check whether or not DNS is working by typing `dig www.google.com`.
+{: .fs-2 }

 With CentOS, more sophisticated way of editing the network configuration (e.g., for eth0) is: